 People with inflammatory bowel disease

-We have compiled a list of organisations that can offer support and guidance during the coronavirus pandemic:
+We have also compiled a list of organisations that can offer support and guidance during the coronavirus pandemic: